jina-ai/langchain-serve/lcserve/apps/slackbot/README.md

     - Go to `Direct Messages` and send a message to the bot.
 It will respond to you in the same thread.
     - You can also share other slack thread urls with the bot to answer questions about other conversations.

+---

 ### Step 7: Enhance the bot to suit your application

-Let's dig deep into the demo bot and see how it works.
+Let's dig deep into the demo bot code and see how it works.
+This example uses Agents with Tools & Chat conversation memory to answer questions from Slack threads.

 ```python
 from langchain.agents import AgentExecutor, ConversationalAgent